aamnah/notes/README.md

 Uses MDX for the post content.
 I always had this issue where i couldn't use CSS classes in Makrdown, and if i did add any HTML, any markdown wouldn't render inside that HTML block.
 MDX fixes that.
 I can write in the Markdown that i am familiar with, and add all the jazz with JSX as well.

+I might just move back to plain and simple markdown, no JSX in it.
+That will keep the content more portable.
+MDX sounds awesome but i haven't really used it yet to justify the necessity of it

 ## TODO

 - [x] Deploy the blog at Netlify